| Introduction Each year graduating

 and discussing his work.
 In addition each member of the curating team was also

 asked to lead a tour, based on a basic script provided by Peter Bonnell.
+The Workshops The workshops were

 aimed at stimulating the creativity of participating children, and to provide